firecomm/firecomm/README.md

 module.exports = package;
 ```

-> The config object is passed all the way to the protobufjs loader.
+> Under the hood, the config object is passed all the way to the protobufjs loader.
 For a clearer low-level understanding of the possible configurations, see their npm package documentation [here](https://www.npmjs.com/package/protobufjs).

 ## 3. Create a server
 Now that we have our package, we need a Server.
 Let's import the `Server` class from the Firecomm library.